Characters: Detective Conan People From Notable Cases

 - Pet the Dog: He cared for his youngest granddaughter Natsue, though.

-- The Dog Bites Back: Had Gozou not gone overboard in his mistreatment of Ichiro and mocked his love for Natsue...
+- The Dog Bites Back: Had Gozou neither gone overboard in his mistreatment of Ichiro nor mocked his love for Natsue...

-- The Maiden Name Debate: The husbands of Akie and Natsue, Tatsuo and Takeshi, married into the Hatamoto family and thus took up their surname.
+- The Maiden Name Debate: The husbands of Akie and Natsue, Tatsuo and Takeshi, were middle-class men who married into the Hatamoto family and thus took up their surname.

 - My Beloved Smother: Mariko has traces of this.